AdobeDocs/experience-platform.en/help/segmentation/ui/lookalike-audiences.md

 - Real-Time CDP Ultimate customers are entitled to **20** active Look-Alike Audiences in production sandboxes
 - Development sandboxes are limited to **5** Look-Alike Audiences for all Real-Time CDP customers

-Add-on packs are available which increase the entitlements for production sandboxes by 20 Look-Alike Audiences per pack.
+Add-on packs, which will be available at a later date, increase the entitlements for production sandboxes by 20 Look-Alike Audiences per pack.

 To confirm if you have access to Look-Alike Audiences, please contact your Adobe representative.